 As they scroll down the page, keep up that momentum.
 A grainy, low quality image or one that doesn’t vibe with the rest of the page will disrupt the impact you are trying to make.

 Last cliche, I promise.
 Take a picture.
 It lasts longer.
 Avoid that schoolyard tone, but aim for that lasting impression.
 Even if they don’t take action on your page the first time, the right image will stick with them.

 Know the power of a headline.

 People skim content.
 I bet there is a good chance you are skimming this blog post right now.
-While every word on a landing page for nonprofits is important, the headlines can make or break it.
+While every word on a food bank landing page is important, the headlines can make or break it.
 Grab their attention and keep them interested.